 Community Solutions: Victoria

-elementslab researchers iterate and measure series of ‘what-if’ urban form experiments from 2020 to 2050 that test alternative energy and emissions reducing policy, code and behavioural interventions in the City of Victoria.
+elementslab researchers developed, iterated and measured a series of ‘what-if’ urban form experiments from 2020 to 2050 that tested alternative energy and emissions reducing policy, code and behavioural interventions in the City of Victoria.

 The City of Victoria is one of three case studies conducted under the ‘Community Solutions’ sub-project of the Energy Efficiency in the Built Environment project, which develops and measures a series of ‘what-if’ urban form experiments from 2020 to 2050 to test alternative energy and emissions reduction policy interventions.
 Victoria was selected as one of the case studies for the EEBE project due to its size, location, aspiring land use and energy and emissions policies and goals, highly accessible data, and staff willing to engage with the study.
 The effects of potential policy interventions are tested through multiple iterations of a digital “sandbox” model, which replicates spatial and non-spatial attributes such as land use patterns, population, building types, ages and technologies for the neighbourhood.
 Each “sandbox” is grounded in local census and building stock data tailored to reflect the conditions of the community.
 Through modeling, it is responsive to the influence of the policy options under consideration.